brunasenra/brunasenra/README.md

 # Hello!
 I'm Bruna Senra Faria.

-I graduated in Physics from the Universidade do Estado do Rio de Janeiro (UERJ) in 2019.
+I graduated in Physics from the Universidade do Estado do Rio de Janeiro (UERJ), in 2019.
 Currently work at the Olimpíada Brasileira de Astronomia e Astronáutica (OBA), where I coordinate a project that serves around 30 thousand people per year, manage a team of 20 interns and train new teams and teach courses and lectures in the area.
 I have 9 years of experience with data collection and processing, budget projects, accountability etc.

 I have experience with data analysis and processing applied in experimental physics, in the area of stellar astrophysics, and wrote my monograph with the theme: orbital analysis of spectroscopic binary star systems, where I used Python programming tools and time series, to define orbital parameters.